 The world loves chocolate.
 A lot.
 In 2016, global chocolate sales hit 98.2 billion dollars.
 Americans alone spent 22.4 billion on the sweet stuff.
 We might munch on a Kit Kat bar in the afternoon or sip a mug of hot cocoa in the evening.
 But often, we take this delicious luxury for granted.
 Do we know anything about the history of chocolate or where it originated?

 Before you take another bite of that Cadbury Creme Egg, let’s explore our favorite confection’s ancient roots and how it rose to this current level of prominence.
+Read on to learn about the history of chocolate.

 The history of chocolate goes back to at least 2,000 years ago in modern-day Latin America, but it likely was eaten even earlier.
 The Olmec people of Mesoamerica are thought to have made cacao-based drinks as early as 1500 BCE.
 (Note: cacao is the plant from which cocoa powder and chocolate are derived.)